WHAT IS HERPES

 - Bring the test card, sample buffer, alcohol swab, safety lancet, and plastic dropper to room temperature.

-- Use the 5 μL pipette (provided with the kit) to collect the blood until it is filled to the scale.
-Avoid air bubbles.
 Whole blood samples collected by fingerstick should be used immediately after collection.

 Serum and Plasma: